 When doubling the (apparent) wind, the lift is four times greater.

-The principle for an aircraft is the same, the only difference is that an airplane does not need wind (moving air) since the airplane itself, during take off can move so fast that it creates enough of its own moving air.
+The principle for an aircraft is the same, the only difference is that an airplane does not need wind (moving air).
+The airplane itself, during take off can move so fast that it creates enough of its own moving air.

 The force that counterbalances lift when riding are rider weight and board resistance, and when body dragging body weight and body/water drag.

 The (apparent) wind of course wants to drag everything to where it’s going..
 Everything it can push against..
-The leading edge itself is susceptible to drag, but so are the lines, the rider and even the stitchings on the kite.
+The leading edge itself is susceptible to drag.
+So are the lines, the rider and even the stitchings on the kite.

-Drag is the force opposite to the direction of where the kite is going and will without a forward driving or backward preventing force cause the kite to stall.
+Drag is the force opposite to the direction of where the kite is going.
+It will without a forward driving or backward preventing force cause the kite to stall.